awsdocs/amazon-opensearch-service-developer-guide/doc_source/dashboards.md

 ## Configuring OpenSearch Dashboards to use a WMS map server<a name="dashboards-map-server"></a>

-The default installation of OpenSearch Dashboards for OpenSearch Service includes a map service, except for domains in the India and China regions\.
+The default installation of OpenSearch Dashboards for OpenSearch Service includes a map service, except for domains in the India and China Regions\.
 The map service supports up to 10 zoom levels\.

-Regardless of your region, you can configure Dashboards to use a different Web Map Service \(WMS\) server for coordinate map visualizations\.
+Regardless of your Region, you can configure Dashboards to use a different Web Map Service \(WMS\) server for coordinate map visualizations\.
 Region map visualizations only support the default map service\.

 **To configure Dashboards to use a WMS map server:**